 Tails anonymity is based on Tor, which is developed by The Tor Project.
 The development of Tor is under a lot of public scrutiny both academically (research on attacks and defenses on onion routing) and engineering-wise (Tor's code has gone through several external audits, and many independent developers have read through the sources for other reasons).
 Again, security issues have been reported, but nothing malicious like a backdoor -- we would argue that it's only uninformed conspiracy theorists that speculate about deliberate backdoors in Tor these days.
 Furthermore, Tor's distributed trust model makes it hard for a single entity to capture an individual's traffic and effectively identify them.

 One could say that Tails is the union of Debian and Tor.
 What we do, essentially, is gluing it all together.
 Hence, if you trust Debian and The Tor Project, what remains to establish trust for Tails is to trust our "glue".
-As has been mentioned, Tails is Free software, so its source code is completely open for inspection, and it's mainly comprised by a specification of which Debian software packages to install, and how they should be configured.
-While Tails surely doesn't get the same amount of attention as Debian or Tor, we do have some eyes on us from especially the Tor community, and also some of the general security community (see our audits page).
+As has been mentioned, Tails is Free software, so its source code is completely open for inspection, and it mainly consists of a specification for which Debian software packages to install and how they should be configured.
+While Tails surely doesn't get the same amount of attention as Debian or Tor, we do have some eyes on us, especially the Tor community, and also some of the general security community (see our audits page).
 Given that Tails' source code is comparably small and devoid of complexities, we're in a pretty good spot compared to many other projects of similar nature.
 Our specification and design document is a good starting point to understand how Tails works, by the way.

 With all this in light (which you ideally also should try to verify), you should be able to make an informed decision on whether or not you should trust our software.